davidbeesley/rust-docs-mcp-server/README.md

 ### Running the Server

-The server is launched from the command line and requires a single argument: the **Package ID Specification** for the target crate.
+The server is launched from the command line and requires the **Package ID Specification** for the target crate.
 This specification follows the format used by Cargo (e.g., `crate_name`, `crate_name@version_req`).
 For the full specification details, see `man cargo-pkgid` or the [Cargo documentation](https://doc.rust-lang.org/cargo/reference/pkgid-spec.html).

+Optionally, you can specify required crate features using the `-F` or `--features` flag, followed by a comma-separated list of features.
+This is necessary for crates that require specific features to be enabled for `cargo doc` to succeed (e.g., crates requiring a runtime feature like `async-stripe`).

 ```bash
 # Set the API key (replace with your actual key)